Relationship breakdown and debt

 The first thing to do is to draw up a budget - list all your income, your outgoings (including repayments), your (major) possessions and all your debts.
 What is the shortfall in your income?
 Is there anything you could sell to pay off a debt or part of a debt and so reducing your repayments?
 Are you able to cut costs anywhere?

 If you cannot 'balance your books' in this way, there is a lot of help available for free.
 Your local citizen's advice bureau will be able to give you advice on all aspects of debt and suggest other agencies that might be able to help.
-If your debts amount to more than £20,000, ClearStart is a good site to visit for information and help.

 If you cannot pay your mortgage or rent, it's vitally important that you tell your mortgage lender or landlord as soon as possible, explaining why and what you are trying to do about it (even if, at this stage, it's only getting advice).
 Otherwise they might start legal proceedings against you and you could lose your home.